jimfinnis/uesmanncpp/docs/index.md

 The top level class is @ref Net, which is an virtual type describing the neural net interface and performing some basic operations.

+## Tests

+The files named *test* have various unit tests in them which can be useful to examine.
+The [Tests](@ref docs/tests.md) page shows some of these tests in more detail.